owncast/owncast.github.io/docs/api/webhooks.md

 - `eventData.name` is the display name of the follower.
 - `eventData.username` is the full `user@domain` handle.
 - `eventData.image` is the URL to the follower's avatar.
+- Unlike the other events, `eventData` does not include a `status` object.

 ### clientId vs. user.id